 |Bethel Online Academy||Bethel is no longer offering online courses through Bethel Online Academy (BOA), and the district withdrew BOA's accreditation.
 As a result OSPI has rescinded the approval for BOA.|

 |Northport Homelink||Rescinded on February 12, 2015 because Northport Homelink did not maintain accreditation with AdvancEd.|

 Looking for a program or provider that isn't on the approved list?
 There are a number of reasons why an organization may not be on the list:

 - The provider may not offer a product that meets the definition of an online course.
 Common examples of such products include online curriculum products (without online teachers) from NovaNet, OdysseyWare, and others.
 Note that such products could be combined with an online teacher, and therefore meet the definition.
 If you're not sure, contact us for clarification.

-- The provider may not meet the definition of an online course provider, online school program, or online school program provider.
+- The provider may not meet the definition of an online course provider or an online school program.

-Providers that meet these conditions have not been reviewed, approved, or endorsed by OSPI.
+Providers that meet these conditions have not been reviewed or approved by OSPI.